oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/query-and-visualize/query-and-visualize-the-rdf-graph.md

-# Lab 2: Querying and Visualizing the RDF Graph
+# Lab 2: Query and Visualize the RDF Graph

 ## Introduction